Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 ### Creating certificates and certificate versions

 Azure Key Vault allows you to create certificates that are stored in the key vault.
-When a certificate is first created, it is given a name and a value.
+When a certificate is first created, it is given a name and some additional properties, such as a policy or tags.
 This name acts as a way to reach the certificate later.

-Certificates in the key vault can have multiple versions of the same certificate.
-These are called versions of that certificate.
+Certificates in the key vault can have multiple versions, which are created with the same name an can be retrieved, updated or deleted independently.

 ### Getting certificates from the key vault

-The simplest way to read certificates back from the vault is to get a certificate by name.
+The simplest way to read certificates back from the vault is to get it using its name.
 This will retrieve the most recent version of the certificate.
-You can optionally get a different version of the certificate if you also know the version you want.
+You can optionally get a different version of the certificate by passing the specific version as a second parameter.

-Key vaults also support listing the certificates they have, as well as listing the all the versions of the given certificate.
+Key vaults also support listing all the certificates available in them, as well as listing the all the versions of a specific certificate.

-### Updating certificate attributes
+### Updating certificates

-Once a certificate is created, it is possible to update attributes of the certificate.
-For example, if a certificate needs to be temporarily unavailable, the `enabled` attribute can be set to false for a time.
+Once a certificate is created, it is possible to update it.
+You can update the provider of the certificate, their credentials, the details of the organization behind the certificate, as well as wether its issuer is enabled or not.

 ### Working with deleted certificates